web-stair/feastselect/README.md

 </body>
 </html>
 ```

-### Download feastSelect
-Download the latest version of FeastSelect on GitHub.
-Or You can download it from the plugin website directly- [Direct Download](https://demo.eadhassan.com/feastselect/download).

 ### Package Managers
 **Important**
 > - Make sure you add the jQuery and Bootstrap libraries before the feastSelect JS file